Sanjay-Polamarasetti4278/India-Tax-Calculator/README.md

-Built 100% with AI (Claude by Anthropic & Antigravity) by a Data Analyst (Sanjay Polamarasetti), not a Developer.
+Built 100% with AI (Claude by Anthropic & Antigravity) by Sanjay Polamarasetti (Data Analyst), not a Developer.

 # 🇮🇳 India Tax Calculator FY 2025-26